SubZtep/modell/README.md

 Modell::$pdo = new PDO('mysql:host=HOST;dbname=DBNAME;charset=utf8', 'USER', 'PASS');
 ```

-Connect to memcache *optional*.
+Connect to memcache is *optional*.
 If connected, *Modell* cache your table's column details and make it faster.

 ```php
 Modell::$memcache = new Memcache;